Commissioner Charles D. Gaither

 The sounding of the military call that July afternoon, when the streets were filled with people who were bound from work (there were no 40 hour weeks in those days), jammed Eutaw Street with people curious to see what was going on.

 On Pratt Street, the crowd cheered the soldiers.
 But on Camden Street, they stoned them—a sudden change in mob temperament never forgotten by the tall, roll-neck recruit in the second rank of that force.

 Near the station, the crowd blocked the street.
 The command was: “Battalion holds!
 Fixed bayonets!”

 The crowd broke.
 Into Camden station marched company H, halting just within the wide door while an officer hurried ahead to find their train.

-From the rear of the column the word came up the line; “and They’re stoning them badly back there!”
+From the rear of the column, the word came up: “And They’re stoning them badly back there!”
 Camden Street was thick with flying brickbats.

-The men in company H stood with their shoulders hunched, protecting their heads with the blanket roles on top they’re knapsacks.
-Through the station, door sailed a brick that bounced off private Gaither's blanket role, smacked the first sergeant squarely on the head and knocked him flat on his bum.
+The men in Company H stood with their shoulders hunched, protecting their heads with the blankets on top of their knapsacks.
+Through the station's door sailed a brick that bounced off private Gaither's blanket, smacked the first sergeant squarely on the head, and knocked him flat on his bum.